On every “Booking” product you can choose between two different booking methods, with or without confirmation request from the admin.

 How to request booking confirmation

-You can request your users a booking confirmation by checking the “Request confirmation” box.
+You can request your users a booking confirmation by checking the “Confirmation required” box.

 In this case, the “Add to cart” button in the product page is replaced by a different button that allows users to send a booking request.